 Santa Monica Pier

-The Santa Monica Pier opened more than 100 years ago, and is a popular family-friendly destination.
-Its home to the to the Pacific Park amusement park, Heal the Bay Aquarium, and a 1922 Carousel that was featured in the 1973 classic, “The Sting.”
-Don’t miss taking a ride on the world’s only solar powered Ferris wheel, where you can enjoy a breathtaking bird’s eye view of the shoreline.
-From the pier you can walk to nearby beaches and enjoy the perennially sunny weather and palm trees, or fulfill your shopping desires at Third Street Promenade, just a few blocks away.
+The Santa Monica Pier opened more than 100 years ago and is a popular family-friendly destination.
+Its home to the Pacific Park amusement park, Heal the Bay Aquarium, and a 1922 Carousel that was featured in the 1973 classic, “The Sting.”
+Don’t miss taking a ride on the world’s only solar-powered Ferris wheel, where you can enjoy a breathtaking bird’s eye view of the shoreline.
+From the pier, you can walk to nearby beaches and enjoy the perennially sunny weather and palm trees, or fulfill your shopping desires at Third Street Promenade, just a few blocks away.

 Japanese American National Museum

-L.A. is also home to many cultural attractions like the Japanese American National Museum, known as one of its best.
+Los Angeles is also home to many cultural attractions like the Japanese American National Museum, known as one of its best.
 The museum tells the compelling, yet heartbreaking story of Japanese immigration to the U.S., which began in 1882 when employers were barred from importing Chinese labor, so thousands of Japanese flocked to the country instead.
-Unfortunately they ended up at internment camps instead with the advent of World War II, and did not become American citizens until 1952.
+Unfortunately, they ended up at internment camps instead with the advent of World War II and did not become American citizens until 1952.
 This museum tells their fascinating story through documentary and art exhibitions along with moving display of artifacts from their internment camps.